cstuartroe/teko/README.md

 # Teko

 Teko is a programming language of an unusual sort - a statically typed scripting language.
-The plan is for Teko to be both interpreted and compiled, à la Python; its interpretation-oriented syntax gives it the ease of use of a scripting language like JS, Python, or Ruby, while its static typing will hopefully allow compiled code to run at speeds comparable to other compiled languages like Java.
-This close coupling of compiled and interpreted, scripting-style code will make Teko projects both quick to get started and scalable.
+The plan is for Teko to be both interpreted and compiled, à la Python; its interpretation-oriented organization and built-in types and data structures give it the ease of use of a scripting language like JS, Python, or Ruby, while its static typing and "functional-by-default" semantics will provide better safety and scalability.

 **Major design features include:**

- * A robust type and visibility system reminiscient of Java, which provide safety and scalability and allow compiled code to run fast
+ * A robust type and visibility system reminiscient of Java, which provide safety and allow compiled code to run fast
  * The freedom of organization of a scripting language - put variable declarations, control blocks, or whatever you want right in the body of a file, no need to wrap it in a class or `main()`!
  * Zero type coercion - made up for with a variety of lightweight conversion syntax (`5$` means `5.to_str()`)
  * Consistency of semantics: